 I have been in public accounting for thirty years.
 During that time, I have received my CPA, CFP, PFS and CVA certifications.
 Those certifications help me provide the professional service…

-I received my accounting degree in 1982 and six years later purchased the firm I had been working at since my college days.
-By the end of 2011, I was…
+I received my accounting degree in 1982.
+Six years later purchased the firm I had been working at since my college days.
+By the end of 2011, I was burned…

 “Martin and I were both working at Cigna Healthcare, but missed the challenge and excitement of public accounting,” says Todd Raymond, CPA, describing how he and fellow CPA, Martin Henry,…